groupoasys/Comparison_non_linear_solvers/README.md

  ## Do you want to contribute? 🙋‍♂️🙋‍♀️

- Please, do it.
-Any feedback is welcome, so feel free to ask or comment anything you want via a Pull Request in this repo.
+ Please, do it  Any feedback is welcome 🤗 so feel free to ask or comment anything you want via a Pull Request in this repo.

  ## Contributors 🌬☀